11 Fintech Trends That Shape Financial Future in 2023

 Blockchain shapes fintech trends for institutional investors as well.

-Tokenization for unlisted companies, spot exchanges between established cryptocurrencies, key escrow encryption… These are some examples of services that fuel companies development by giving them easier access to financing options.
+Tokenization for unlisted companies, spot exchanges between established cryptocurrencies, key escrow encryption… These are some examples of financial services that fuel companies development by giving them easier access to financing options.

 4. Low-code for finance